fatihmert/Flutter-Development-Kit/README.md

 ## Change package name

 I optimized the [rename](https://pub.dev/packages/rename) package.
-You can change your project information by making the necessary adjustments from the **build.env** file and running the `dart rename.dart` command on cli. _You will find the relevant explanations in the file._
+You can change your project information by making the necessary adjustments from the **build.env** file and running the `dart rename.dart` command on CLI. _You will find the relevant explanations in the file._

 ```dotenv
 # pubspec.yaml -> name